A Bank Reconciliation Statement is a document that compares the Bank Balance as per Bank statement and the balance as per Bank Book maintained by us.

 For example, you deposit a cheque in the bank but it doesn’t reflect in receipts of the bank statement.
 At the time of bank reconciliation, you can easily find out.

 The time frame of Bank Reconciliation depends on many factors.
-These factors include the size of the organization, number of bank transactions, nature of business etc.
+These factors include the size of the organization, number of bank transactions, nature of the business, etc.

 You can do it weekly, fortnightly or monthly.
 If you have too many transactions through the bank, then doing reconciliation weekly or fortnightly is the best option.